CS222-UIUC/course-project-pynance/main/lr_research.md

 ### ****************************************************************Lack of perfect multicollinearity (in the independent variables)****************************************************************

-For standard least squares estimation methods, we must assume that the design matrix $\bold{X}$ must have full column rank $p$ where $p$ is the amount of parameters, otherwise perfect multicollinearity exists in the independent variables, meaning a linear relationship exists between two or more independent variables.
+For standard least squares estimation methods, we must assume that the design matrix $X$ must have full column rank $p$ where $p$ is the amount of parameters, otherwise perfect multicollinearity exists in the independent variables, meaning a linear relationship exists between two or more independent variables.
 Near violators of this assumption, where independent variables are highly but not perfectly correlated, can reduce the precision of parameter estimates.

 This is understandably a problem for a linear regression model because it means that one independent variable is a transformation, alteration, or duplication of another because both or more depend on one another, which leads to highly unstable and sensitive predictions when the data is slightly altered.
 This makes sense because it could give double or more the weight to what is technically the same independent variable amidst the rest of the other independent variables.
-Redundantly, we also refer to our connotation of ***********independent*********** variables, such that the columns in the matrix $\bold{X}$ are linearly independent, and thus why we test for full column rank.
+Redundantly, we also refer to our connotation of ***********independent*********** variables, such that the columns in the matrix $X$ are linearly independent, and thus why we test for full column rank.

-To check for multicollinearity, it suffices with calculating that the rank of design matrix $\bold{X}$ is $p$ so as to check if any independent variable column is a linear combination of another and thus redundant and worth eliminating so as to prevent the previously mentioned downsides.
+To check for multicollinearity, it suffices with calculating that the rank of design matrix $X$ is $p$ so as to check if any independent variable column is a linear combination of another and thus redundant and worth eliminating so as to prevent the previously mentioned downsides.